gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

                   state: present
     ..
 NOTE:: ``{{ morpheus['instance']['hostname'] }}`` is the format of using |morpheus| Variables
    Create a user with a name which you enter during provisioning using a custom Instance type.
-    This instance type has a `Text` Option type that provides a text box to enter a username.
-The fieldName of the option type in this case would be `username`.
+    This instance type has a `Text` Input that provides a text box to enter a username.
+The fieldName of the Input in this case would be `username`.
 Below is the playbook.
      .. code-block:: bash

       ---